gdijkstra/containers/README.md

 # containers

-Some code regarding (generalised) containers
+Some code regarding containers and their variations